Tigers rally from early deficit, beat Royals 5-4

 TRAINER’S ROOM

-Tigers: Manager Ron Gardenhire said RHP Dario Agrazal, who went on the 10-day injured list Monday, has forearm tendinitis.
+Tigers: Gardenhire said RHP Dario Agrazal, who went on the 10-day injured list Monday, has forearm tendinitis.

 UP NEXT